1. Getting Started

 ) is accessible publicly. - Require Password for Public View: (Only effective if Public View is enabled) If checked, visitors need a password to access public pages.

 - Project Access Password: Set or change the password required for public access (only appears if "Require Password" is checked).
 Leave blank to keep the current password.
+Passwords are securely hashed.

 - Enable Public Roadmap: Toggles the visibility of the